While sleeping a baby in their own safe cot is always the safest option, this is not always possible – especially if you have twins.

 So what can you do to minimise your risks?

-- Follow the six safe sleep recommendations
+- Follow our six safe sleep recommendations.

 - Babies must be slept separately when they show signs of being able to move around in the cot.